200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-17-NoCoincidence.md

 ## Author Comments

 The contributors over at https://www.reddit.com/r/RPGdesign/ were immensely helpful to me in working on this challenge and designing roleplaying games generally - it's a great community for designers.

+## Judge Comments

+I. Love.
+This.
+Game!
+I can see under the surface of "No Coincidence" the author's clear vision and their uncompromising adherence to it.
+Everything about this game feels tight and deliberate and valuable.
+This is a game of shared memory and fleeting encounters, where the players of the game know less about themselves than the characters do.
+Beautiful, evocative writing paired with the simplest mechanics combine to make a stunning experience of a game, and one that I cannot wait to play over and over. - [*Daniel Adams*]({{site.baseurl}}/judges)